TakitaTD/dotnet-packager/README.md

 ## Why did I make this in JavaScript?

 Because I can't be fucked to make it in a different programming language.
+Imagine if I made this in rust lol
+BLAZINGLY FAST 🚀 #MADEWITHRUST TYPE-SAFE BLAZING FAST

 ## NOTES